tambapps/groovy-shell-user-manual/changelog/index.md

 - [Breaking Change] defined classes can now be used directly (`new A()` instead of `CLASSES.A.newInstance()` before)

-### introducing the dependency manager GrapeDex and Dexter
+### Introducing the dependency manager GrapeDex and Dexter
 - Can import dependencies dynamically from maven repository see doc [here](TODO)
 - Can import dependencies dynamically from local jars or url, with Dexter see doc [here](TODO)
 - Can handle dependencies loaded dynamically [here](TODO)